fwcd/kotlin-language-server/BUILDING.md

 ## Atom plugin

 ### Development/Running
-To install the Atom plugin, run `./gradlew :editors:atom:link`.
+To build and link the Atom plugin into your local packages folder, run:

+>`./gradlew :editors:atom:apmLink`

 That's it!
 To use the extension, just reload your Atom window.